-1.3 Site Location
+1.2 Site Location

 The Depot is located on a 642-acre site in Memphis, Shelby County, Tennessee, approximately five (5) miles east of the Mississippi River and northeast of the junction of Interstate 240 and Interstate 55.
-The Depot is located four (4) miles southeast of the central business district and one (1) mile northwest of the Memphis International Airport, as shown in Figure 1.
+The Depot is located four (4) miles southeast of the central business district and one (1) mile northwest of the Memphis International Airport.
 The site is bordered on the north, south and west by mostly residential properties and a few industrial facilities and is bordered on the east by commercial property.
 Some neighboring residences are located within 100 yards of the Depot's boundaries.

-1.4 Facility Description
+1.3 Facility Description